- Please register on Level 1 before proceeding to the clinic waiting area.

 Recommendations and Treatment Plan

-After each visit, you will be given recommendations and a treatment plan will be outlined.
-Your next follow-up appointment and any necessary scans will be scheduled.
-For patients being evaluated for advanced therapies, a final recommendation will be provided after our monthly multidisciplinary team meeting.
+At the end of your visit, you will meet again with the Heart Failure Specialist.
+Based on a careful review of your medical history, physical examination, and the results of your tests, recommendations and a treatment plan will be outlined.
+For patients being evaluated for advanced therapies, a final recommendation will be provided after our weekly multidisciplinary team meeting.